vviau/vv-plugins/mdx/README.md

 # Plugin to run MDX queries
-This plugin can be used to run MDX queries on cubes and dimensions.
+This plugin can be used to run MDX and Set Expression queries.

 <img src="https://s3-ap-southeast-2.amazonaws.com/downloads.cubewise.com/web_assets/arc-pulgins/plugins-mdx-hierarchies.gif" />